Jun. 26, 2023

 Plasticity and sensitivity to the inflammatory cascade can be modified.
 A potential approach to pharmacotherapy is reduction of the function of nociceptors by specific antagonists.

-The prevalence of chronic pain in the general population cannot be determined precisely because of the variations in definition of various pain syndromes, but various estimates ranges from 10% to 30%.
-Chronic pain affects approximately 20% of the European population (40).
+The prevalence of chronic pain in the general population cannot be determined precisely because of the variations in definition of various pain syndromes, but various estimates range from 10% to 30%.
+According to a conservative estimate, 100 million Americans live with chronic pain (Institute of Medicine U.S. Committee on Advancing Pain Research, Care, and Education 2011).
+Chronic pain affects approximately 20% of the European population (45).
 Women are more likely than men to suffer from chronic pain, particularly during menopause (11).
-One study has shown that the prevalence of chronic pain in severely injured patients three years after the accident is considerably high (44%) and that psychological factors such as anxiety and depression following the accident predispose to the development of chronic pain (19).
+One study has shown that the prevalence of chronic pain in severely injured patients 3 years after the accident is considerably high (44%) and that psychological factors such as anxiety and depression following the accident predispose to the development of chronic pain (20).

 Localized pain in any part of the body can be a manifestation of neurologic as well as nonneurologic disorders (ie, rheumatoid arthritis, cancer, and systemic infections).
 Disorders of the nervous system may present with pain in other organs.